amolinaro471/ToDoLList/README.md

 This will be a CLI Tool

-Will output, add or remove the current ToDoList
+Will output, add tasks or remove tasks in the current ToDoList